|

 2. Character identification

-TrueType® fonts use numbers
+by numbers TrueType® fonts use numbers

 to identify characters.
 The graphic below is an example